YubiKey 5 CSPN Series Specifics

 Technical Configuration

-In order to protect the Challenge-Response credentials and enforce the touch sensor, use the command line YubiKey Manager (ykman).
-Note that you should use the most recent version of the CLI, because the GUI, YubiKey Manager, includes an older version of the CLI.
+In order to protect the Challenge-Response credentials and enforce the touch sensor, use the command line ykman CLI (yubikey-manager).
+Install the most recent version of the ykman CLI, because the YubiKey Manager GUI includes an older version of the ykman CLI.

 Use the command: